liutiantian233/CPP-Project/Wrong book/README.md

 **True**

 - they have the same name as the struct in which they are contained
+- they can be overloaded for different parameter lists

 **False**

 - they return the newly made element of the struct type
 - they can not take any arguments
+- they can not be defined inside of a `struct`
+- they require a `return` statement to return newly made `struct` type

 # templated function